2666 by Roberto Bolaño, translated from the Spanish by Natasha Wimmer

 James Gleick’s latest book is The Information: A History, a Theory, a Flood.
 He is working on a history of time travel.

 Maya Jasanoff is Professor of History at Harvard.
-She is the author of Liberty’s Exiles: American Loyalists in the Revolutionary World and Edge of Empire: Lives, Culture, and Conquest in the East, 1750–1850.
-(October 2013)
+She is the author of Liberty’s Exiles: American Loyalists in the Revolutionary World and Edge of Empire: Lives, Culture, and Conquest in the East 1750–1850.
+(April 2014)

 Jonathan Raban’s books include Surveillance, My Holy War, Arabia, Old Glory, Hunting Mister Heartbreak, Bad Land, Passage to Juneau, and Waxwings.
 His most recent book is Driving Home: An American Journey, published in 2011.
 He is the recipient of the National Book Critics Circle Award, the Heinemann Award of the Royal Society of Literature, the PEN/West Creative Nonfiction Award, the Pacific Northwest Booksellers’ Award, and the Governor’s Award of the State of Washington.
 He is a frequent contributor to The New York Review of Books, The Guardian, and The Independent.
 He lives in Seattle.